 Undergraduate institutions often assign a person to act as an advisor to current and former students who are interested in pursuing a legal education.
-Montreat College's Pre-Law Advisor, Dr. Ben Smith, J.D. and Assistant Professor of Music Business, can help you find ways to gain exposure to the law and the legal profession and assist you with the law school application process.
+Montreat College's Pre-Law Advisorcan help you find ways to gain exposure to the law and the legal profession and assist you with the law school application process.